Jelica Vazzaz: Early life

-Education and Teaching Career
+Education and teaching career

 Vazzaz completed all her primary schooling but was delayed by a year from entering teachers’ college due to being born 2 months too late into the year.
-When she finished school at the Ljubljana Teachers' College in 1934, her political associations with the Sokolski Društvo group led to her having to wait four years for a full-time job.
+When she finished school at the Ljubljana Teachers' College in 1934, her political associations with the Sokol Society led to her having to wait four years for a full-time job.
 At that time, she worked part-time at a classical grammar school, and at the same time at the Poljane Grammar School.
 In 1938, she got her first job in Dolenjska as a subject teacher at the primary school in Trebelno nad Mokronogom from which she was transferred to the primary school in Doljni Karteljevo in 1941, where she was acting school principal.
 In 1939, the first higher school for physical education in the Kingdom of Yugoslavia opened in Belgrade, which she really wanted to attend.
 Her mother Terezija sold all her jewelry, determined that Jelica would be able to afford to pursue the higher educational opportunities that she was not able to afford for her two older children, thus providing her the money to complete the two-year program in Belgrade where she was the first Slovenian professional student at the college.
 At that time, she was already teaching in Trebelno, but she was nevertheless granted paid leave by the Ministry of Education.
 At the time when she was studying and living in a boarding school in Belgrade, the Belgrade area was engulfed by World War II, so just before the end of her studies, she had to return home.
 Later, she completed the newly established third and fourth year of the formerly-two-year-program and in 1951 graduated from the National Institute of Physical Education.
 She was given the title of Senior Coach for Rhythmic Gymnastics.